 Data highlight

-Oklahoma ranks 48 (of 50) in access to basic neighborhood amenities like parks and libraries.
-Colorado and Illinois are tied for first, with 53.4% of the state’s children benefiting from access.
-Mississippi ranks lowest with only 12.9% of youth living in a neighborhood with amenities.
+Oklahoma ranks 49 (of 50) in access to basic neighborhood amenities like parks and libraries.
+Colorado ranks highest, with over half (56.7%) of the state’s children benefiting from access to neighborhood spaces.
+Mississippi ranks last, at 14%.

 HOW WE STACK UP

-Percent of children ages 0-17 with access to a park or playground; recreation center, community center or boys’ and girls’ club; library or bookmobile; and sidewalks or walking paths.
+Percent of children ages 0-17 with access to a park or playground; recreation center, community center or boys’ and girls’ club; library or bookmobile; and sidewalks or walking paths as of 2024.

 Oklahoma